 Following in his brother’s footsteps, Jeff started playing trumpet at the age of 8.
 In his mid teens he was playing gigs at local nightclubs in a group that also included Steve Prusak.

 After majoring in music, Jeff was selected to perform with “Up With People” which toured the US and included such performances as the 76’ Superbowl halftime show.
-At this time Jeff got involved with the production end of the business and continued touring with regional groups and doing live production for recording artist through out the 70s.
+At this time Jeff got involved with the production end of the business and continued touring with regional groups such as Razzmatazz and doing live production for recording artist through out the 70s.

 Jeff stopped mixing bands for a while and thought those days were behind him until he was offered a job with The Worx.
 "I've really enjoyed working the group.
 Great musicians and just plain good guys"